SEO vs PPC | Differences Explained for Publishers

 There are 3 main types of ads in the PPC marketing model:

 - Display ads–product or service advertising on the web while users are browsing through different web pages.
-The most popular example of PPC model in display advertising is Google AdSense.
+The most popular example of a PPC model in display advertising is Google AdSense.

 - Social ads–are shown on social media platforms targeting users by their location or interests.
 Social ads can be run on multiple platforms like Twitter and Facebook in different ad forms, such as images or videos.
+There are also more specific types, for instance, there are Amazon PPC tools specifically for e-commerce brands.

 What is The Difference Between SEO and PPC?